 Clement wants parents to know something about her style as an administrator.

 “I’m going to listen to them; that I listen and care about what they think.
 I care about what is happening for their student.
 My focus is going to be on the child.
-Sometimes, teachers or parents think they know what is best and it will be my job to make sure we are focusing on the child and not just worrying about our own feelings and our own beliefs.
-We’re really looking at what’s best for the child.
+It will be my job to make sure we are focusing on the child and not worrying about our own feelings and our own beliefs.
+We’re really looking at what’s best for each child.

 Clement wants parents to know that, as a parent of two Loudoun graduates, she knows what they’re going through.